geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 ##### **Geohot** [[00:49:14](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2954)]
 But yeah, no, I think this could be a bunch of different PRs.
-I think the Lama thing needs to be its own PR.
+I think the LLaMA thing needs to be its own PR.

 ##### **Hooved** [[00:49:20](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2960)]
 That's a whole separate thing I have to figure out.